GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Appendix

+\paragraph{Results on the KITTI Test Set.} \NickName is compared with previous approaches using different 3D backbones, e.g., sparse convolutions (SpCNN) and Transformer, on the KITTI \textit{test} set.
+As illustrated in Table~\ref{table:kitti_test}, \NickName achieves competitive results.

-As different tokens contain a varying number of points, we randomly sample at most $K$ points as the target for reconstruction.
+\paragraph{The Number of Points.} As different tokens contain a varying number of points, we randomly sample at most $K$ points as the target for reconstruction.
 Table~\ref{table:abl_k} shows the performance when different $K$ is adopted.

-Table~\ref{table:abl_epoch} shows the effect of the pre-training epochs.
+\paragraph{Pre-training Epochs.} Table~\ref{table:abl_epoch} shows the effect of the pre-training epochs.
 We find that using more epochs can further improve performance, which demonstrates the learning capability of our model.
-In the main paper, all of the models are only pre-trained for 30 epochs to save training time.
+In the main text, all models are only pre-trained for 30 epochs to save training time.

+\paragraph{Different Pre-training Datasets.} To prevent overfitting on the same dataset, we pre-train the model on the ONCE dataset and then fine-tune it on the Waymo dataset.
+As shown in the third row of Table~\ref{table:abl_ada}, GD-MAE consistently boosts the accuracy of all categories.

+\paragraph{Masking Ratio.} The impact of various masking ratios is displayed in Table~\ref{table:abl_mask_ratio}.
+We discover that a ratio of 75\% works best for creating a task that is adequately difficult for self-supervised pre-training.
+If the masking ratio is too high, performance suffers dramatically.
+The accuracy also degrades slightly with low making ratios.

+\paragraph{The effect in multi-scale scenes.} The vehicle category in the Waymo and ONCE datasets usually includes cars, buses, and trucks, which range from 4 to 12 meters in length.
+The overall vehicle gain demonstrates the effectiveness of \NickName in multi-scale scenes.
+In Table~\ref{table:abl_class}, we provide the results of subclasses of vehicle on the ONCE dataset.